-Figure 47.
+Figure 20.
 Measuring Single-Ended Inputs

-The ADS1118 is also designed to allow AIN3 to serve as a common point for measurements by adjusting the mux configuration.
+The ADS1018 also allows AIN3 to serve as a common point for measurements by adjusting the mux configuration.
 AIN0, AIN1, and AIN2 can all be measured with respect to AIN3.
-In this configuration the ADS1118 can operate with inputs where AIN3 serves as the common point.
-This ability improves the usable range over the single-ended configuration because negative differential voltages are allowed when GND < V(AIN3) < VDD; however, common-mode noise attenuation is not offered.
+In this configuration, the ADS1018 operates with inputs where AIN3 serves as the common point.
+This ability improves the usable range over the single-ended configuration because negative differential voltages are allowed when GND < $V{(AIN3)}$ < VDD; however, common-mode noise attenuation is not offered.